How to Self-Tape

 Don’t do too many takes - If you can’t get it in 3 takes, take some time out, then try again.

-Don’t send too many takes, unless requested.
-Pick the best one and send that only .
+Name the file and part taped for or as label as instructed.
+Do not send too many takes, unless requested.
+Pick the best one and send that.
 Make sure your intro is natural and the real you .
 You can send it via www.wetransfer.com or a downloadable Vimeo private link.
 Do not send your tapes direct to casting directors unless requested by your agent to do so.
 Your agents will review your tape , edit if required and send off to the correct address or location.

 If a casting director asks you to just talk about yourself, they are looking for a very natural, really you tape, so relax!
 Find a topic you are passionate about or keen to tell others about.
 Sometimes you will be given a basic brief , such as “tell me a funny story” or “when was the last time something truly moved you”.
 Try following their instructions as closely as possible in no more than 2 minutes, unless otherwise specified.